RhahiSpace/web-repl/content/fly/suborbital-sample-return.md

 end
 ```

 The past parameter contains `event!(sp, :s1)`.
-In SpaceLib, there is a struct called `EventCondition`, which is a combination of `Event` and `Condition` of Julia.
-Event is a level-triggered source, where once you `set` an event it will stay set and all other tasks can see it set. `Condition` is an edge-triggered source, where only the tasks that are watching it will know when the condition is notified, and future monitors will not see the trigger.
+In SpaceLib, I made a struct called `EventCondition`, a combination of `Event` and `Condition`.
+Event is a level-triggered source, where once you `set` an event it will stay set and all other tasks can see it set. `Condition` is an edge-triggered source, where only the tasks that are waiting on it will get notified when the condition is triggered.

 ```julia
 struct EventCondition